-Individual assignments of carefully selected projects will be the work of the student during this quarter.
+Individual assignment of a carefully selected project will be the work of the student during this quarter.
 It will give the student an opportunity to initiate and carry out projects.
 This course places the responsibility upon the student to solve significant problems with a minimum of assistance from the instructor.
-Prerequisites: EDP 0101, EDP 0241, EDP 0211 or EDP 0221.
-(SP, SU)
+Prerequisites: EDP0240 and EDP 0211 or EDP 0221.